 Shelley’s poem was published in 1818.
-That was three years after the end of the war that started in 1812 between the British Empire and the United States of America.
-The war of 1812, in particular the Battle of Fort McHenry, inspired the anthem “The Star-Spangled Banner”, because many among the British who were against God were surprised and filled with joy when they found out that the USA would continue as a nation despite losing the war of 1812, a war in which the redcoats reached Washington DC and burnt down the White House and the Capitol.
+That was three years after the end of the war that had started in 1812 between the British Empire and the United States of America.
+The war of 1812, in particular the Battle of Fort McHenry, inspired the anthem “The Star-Spangled Banner”, because many who were against God were surprised and filled with joy when they found out that the USA would continue as a nation despite losing the war of 1812, a war in which the redcoats reached Washington DC and burnt down the White House and the Capitol.

 “And the rocket’s red glare, the bombs bursting in air

 Gave proof through the night that our flag was still there

 O say does that star-spangled banner yet wave

 O’er the land of the free and the home of the brave”

 I think, Shelley intended his poem in 1818, a 14 line sonnet, to pay homage to the emerging USA, the promised land of Satan.

 It could be argued that Shelley’s imagery of the legs of stone, and its feet above the pedestal, alludes to the legs and feet and ten toes of the statue of Daniel 2, in other words, the seventh and eighth kingdoms of Satan.
 So, when the inscription reads “Look on my works, ye Mighty, and despair!”, what the poem is actually saying is that these two final kingdoms of Satan will devastate the world such that nothing beside remains.

 Thus he said, The fourth beast shall be the fourth kingdom upon earth, which shall be diverse from all kingdoms, and shall devour the whole earth, and shall tread it down, and break it in pieces.Daniel 7:23